yacoub85/FkDataVisualization/README.md

 # FkDataVisualization

-#Graphical representation of Swedish people who have received planned care abroad year 2020, without using a ready-made library for drawing graphs.
+#Graphical representation of Swedish people who have received planned care abroad year 2020, without using a ready-made library for drawing graphs using C#.

 -General Info:
 This Project is about shows a graphical representation of the Swedish Social Insurance Agency's (Försäkringskassans ) statistics for “Number of people who have received planned care abroad for year 2020.